jrihon/thesis/chapters/00_chapter/00_section_01.typ

 === Synthetic Nucleic Acids
 //
 Chemically altering the composition of native NAs can be done by appending or modifying (groups of) atoms in one of the three moieties.
 These modifications are prevalent in both nature's perpetual development and in the chemistry labs lit by fluorescent tubes.
-The former's purpose is for a collective of enzymes to alter the composition of the NAs to meet cellular needs, whereas researchers have designed methodologies to succesfully harness the utility that comes from changing the defining characteristics of DNA and RNA.
+The former's purpose is for a collective of enzymes to alter the composition of the NAs to meet cellular needs, whereas researchers have designed methodologies to successfully harness the utility that comes from changing the defining characteristics of DNA and RNA.
 //Modifying NA molecules is not a task exclusively carried out by scientists though.

-The main reason to change the molecule from a pharmaceutical perspective, and thusly to change the application potential of native nucleotides, is because oligonucleotides are quickly degraded in the human bloodstream.
+The initial reason to change the molecule from a pharmaceutical perspective, and thusly to change the application potential of native nucleotides, is because oligonucleotides are quickly degraded in the human bloodstream.
 Its cause lies in the evolutionary defense mechanism our body has developed against all foreign invasion.
 This includes nuclease enzymes that break down NA strands.
 Another culprit is the high renal clearance of these molecules, which works synergetically with the breakdown into small oligomers.
 To circumvent this, scientists have applied synthetic modifications resulting in Xenobiotic Nucleic Acids (XNAs) in order to increase the lifespan of the drug and to diversify the interaction potential to their target.

 There is an abundance of modifications the field of XNA has provided us, which would require a second thesis to even iterate over most of them.
 The aim is to give some examples into popular synthetic nucleotides to give the reader an inkling of what viable possibilities exist and how they are applied in science.